-- 1. When using the Corporate Standard, Scope 3 Standard, Product Standard, or any associated sectoral guidance (collectively termed 'Standards in this Amendment), companies: - a.
+- 1. When using the Corporate Standard, Scope 3 Standard or Product Standard, companies: - a.
 Shall account for and report the emissions of all the GHGs required by the UNFCCC/Kyoto Protocol at the time the corporate or product inventory is being compiled.
-These GHGs are currently: carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulphur hexafluoride (SF6), and nitrogen trifluoride (NF3)1. - b.
+These GHGs are currently: carbon dioxide (CO_2) , methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulphur hexafluoride (SF6), and nitrogen trifluoride (NF3). - b.
 Should report the emissions of other, optional GHGs, including those GHGs regulated by the Montreal Protocol on Substances that Deplete the Ozone Layer, as long as: - i.
-100-year Global Warming Potential (GWP) values for these GHGs have been defined in IPCC Assessment Reports - ii.
+100-year GWP values for these GHGs have been defined in IPCC Assessment Reports - ii.
 A list of these GHGs is included in the inventory